Discover Andaman Differently

 Permits & Travel Permissions for Andaman

-While most islands are open, a few require permits:
+While most islands are open, however, a few require permits:

-• Restricted Area Permit (RAP): Needed for foreign nationals (available on arrival at Port Blair).
+• Restricted Area Permit (RAP): Needed for foreign nationals, and it is available on arrival at Port Blair.

-• Protected Zones: Some areas need clearance from the Forest Department.
+• Protected Zones: Some areas also require clearance from the Forest Department.

-• Tribal Reserves: Strictly prohibited for visitors to ensure safety and respect for indigenous communities.
+• Tribal Reserves: These areas are strictly off-limits, as it ensures both safety and respect for indigenous communities.

-Always check updated rules before traveling to Andaman
+Therefore, always check updated rules before planning your travel to the Andaman Islands.

 Stays in Andaman: From Budget to Boutique